cbillowes/tungstensaurus/docs/quest/choose-language.md

 ### Go (Golang)

-Go is a statically typed, compiled language developed by Google, known for its simplicity and efficiency.
+Go, the minimalist maestro in Google's coding repertoire, stands tall as a statically typed, compiled language celebrated for its simplicity and efficiency.

-It focuses on concurrency and offers built-in support for concurrent programming with goroutines and channels.
+In its coding ballet, Go pirouettes around the stage of concurrency, showcasing built-in support for concurrent programming through the graceful movements of goroutines and channels.

-Go is commonly used for building scalable and performant web applications and microservices.
+Often seen as the lead dancer in the ensemble of web applications and microservices, Go elegantly twirls through the complexities of scalability and performance, crafting a dance that captivates the audience with its speed and precision.
+It's the Fred Astaire of the coding world, effortlessly gliding through the challenges of modern development.

 ```go
 package main